Blue Vine Melody

 Because of an embryo on ice, widow Charley Bresser now has her late husband's baby on the way.
-With dreams of raising Baby Winter in the place where her heart lives, Charley plans on buying and restoring her great-grandfather’s mountain-top estate in Windecca, Georgia.
+With dreams of raising Baby Harper in the place where her heart lives, Charley plans on buying and restoring her great-grandfather’s mountain-top estate in Windecca, Georgia.
 What she doesn’t plan on is her late husband’s playboy brother out-bidding her at the auction.

 For Grant Bresser, the property is just an investment to flip and return to New York ASAP.
 But as Charley helps him realize how much he loves getting his hands dirty, Grant finds himself falling for more than just the charming town.
 When Charley discovers that Grant is actually the man her husband pretended to be, she finds herself needing him.
 And Charley doesn’t need anyone, especially Grant.